Staying safe in public

 Travel safely

 Take care when walking out and about.
-You should:

-• Walk on well-lit streets.
+• Walk confidently and with purpose, and stay on well-lit streets.

 • Walk in the opposite direction to oncoming traffic.